kaspermarstal/plprql/DESIGN.md

 However, because procedural language handlers must return `datum`s, the `plprql_call_handler` cannot return `TableIterator` or `SetOfIterator` and let pgrx call `srf_next` as pgrx functions usually do.
 Instead, the `plprql_call_handler` inspects a function's return signature and calls `srf_next` itself on the corresponding iterator.
 This lets PL/PRQL re-use these iterators and take advantage of pgrx's well-tested and battle-hardened memory management across the PostgreSQL FFI boundary.

-Both `TableIterator` and `SetOfIterator` take as argument a function that returns an iterator with the result.
-This is an `FnOnce` function that is run on the first call to `TableIterator` and `SetOfIterator` only.
-Since the `plprql_call_handler` lacks access to this function's return value, it cannot handle errors.
-Instead, the `FnOnce` function is designed to use the `report()` function provided by pgrx. `report()` works similarly to `unwrap()` and returns either the `Ok()` value or halts execution by calling PostgreSQL's error reporting function.
-The user will see a regular PostgreSQL error.
+Both `TableIterator` and `SetOfIterator` takes as argument a function that runs the user's query and returns an iterator with the result.
+This is an `FnOnce` function that is run on the first call to `TableIterator` and `SetOfIterator`.

+`TableIterator` and `SetOfIterator` consumes the user's function.
+The `plprql_call_handler` has no access to returned result or `Err` and thus cannot handle errors itself.
+Instead, the `FnOnce` function is designed to use the `report()` function provided by pgrx. `report()` works similarly to `unwrap()` and returns either the `Ok()` value or halts execution.
+Execution is halted by calling PostgreSQL's own error reporting function, so the user will still see a regular PostgreSQL error.

 `TableIterator` and `SetOfIterator` automatically save state across calls.
 # Testing

-The pgrx library provides a testing framework that allows tests to be written in Rust and executed within PostgreSQL v11-16 instances.
+The pgrx library provides a testing framework that allows tests to be written in Rust and executed within PostgreSQL v12-16 instances.
 The framework runs each test in its own transaction that is aborted in the end, ensuring isolated test environments and no cross-contamination of state or data.

 Tests are in place to validate that the compiler can be called from PostgreSQL and that the SQL generated from PRQL runs successfully in PostgreSQL.
 In addition, the extension tests that results match the results of handwritten SQL counterparts, that return modes (Scalar, SetOfIterator, and TableIterator) and supported types are handled correctly (including NULL values), and that the README examples are valid.